luised94/lab_utils/docs/STICKY_NOTES.md

 ## 2025-05-04
 TODO: May need to do a big correlation analysis as a matrix heatmap.
 I will do that after looking at the visualizations and seeing if I need to rework some scripts.

+## 2025-05-08
+TODO: Need to adjust bamcoverage generation to see if file exists and exit gracefully if so.